-General and administrative expenses consist of salaries, benefits, and stock-based compensation for personnel in executive, finance and administrative functions, professional services and associated costs related to accounting, tax, audit, legal, intellectual property and other matters, consulting costs, conferences, travel and allocated expenses for rent, insurance and other general overhead costs.
-We expect to continue to incur additional expenses as a result of operating as a public company, including costs to comply with the rules and regulations of the Securities and Exchange Commission, or SEC, and Nasdaq listing standards and increased expenses in the areas of insurance, professional services and investor relations.
-As a result, we expect our general and administrative expenses to increase in the foreseeable future.
+General and administrative expenses consist of salaries, benefits, and stock-based compensation for personnel in executive, finance and administrative functions.
+They also include professional services costs related to accounting, tax, audit, legal, intellectual property, and other matters, as well as consulting expenses, conferences, travel costs, and allocated expenses for rent, insurance, and general overhead.
+Operating as a public company entails additional expenses, including compliance costs with the SEC rules and regulations, Nasdaq listing standards, and increased expenditures in insurance, professional services, and investor relations.
+As a result, we anticipate a rise in general and administrative expenses in the foreseeable future.
 General and administrative expenses are expensed as incurred.